statesman/shorthand/README.md

 ### In Add JS

 The following needs to be added in **Add JS**.
-Note the first couple of lines need some configuration:

-I usually go to an existing page and look at their metrics to decide what to put here.
+Note the first several of lines need configuration.
+For guidance, I usually look at the source code of an existing page and look at their metrics to decide what to put here.

 * projectSite: should be "statesman" or "austin360"
 * projectChannel: The Medley channel.
 Usually "news" or "sports".
 Loo for .channel.